Vamana: Pancavimsa Brahmana

 The terms 'stoma' and 'saman' from the above-quoted Pancavimsa Brahmana refer to mantras and hymns, such from the Sama Veda.

 The Jaiminīya Brahmana has a similar verse (1.3.3.2; also of the Sama Veda) which omits Vishnu's strides but explains the Varavantiya saman as 'He who desired cattle should apply the Varavantiya Saman.
 Prajapati created the animals.
 Having been created they ran away from him.
 By means of the Varavantiya Saman he held them back.
 Because he held them back (avarayat) therefore the Varavantiya is called the Varavantiya.
 The application of the Varavantiya as the agnistoma Saman is made in order that the animals remain present and do not run away'.

 In the Taittiriya Samhita 5.5.8 (Black Yajurveda) Varavantiya is also explained as 'Prajapati created Agni; he [Agni], [being] created, went away from him; him [Agni] he [Prajapati] checked (avarayata) by the Varavantiya, and that is why the Varavantiya has its name.
 By the Cyaita he congealed him, and that is why the Cyaita has its name.
 In that he reverences, with the Varavantiya, he restrains him, and by the Cyaita he congeals him'.

-The strides of Vishnu are thus referred to in regards to restraining animals from running away from sacrifices (often in rituals rice-cakes and other plant or milk-based foods would be symbolically sacrificed while the actual animals they represented would be left unharmed).
-This idea of being restrained by Vishnu Strides may be linked to Bali often being restrained or bound in the legend of Vamana.
+The strides of Vishnu are thus referred to in regard to restraining animals from running away from sacrifices (often in rituals rice-cakes and other plant or milk-based foods would be symbolically sacrificed while the actual animals they represented would be left unharmed).
+This idea of being restrained by Vishnu strides may be linked to Bali often being restrained or bound in the legend of Vamana.